Horse & Rider in Mongolia, Asia

 - International flights are not included but can be booked for you upon request - please contact us for rates.

-- Rates are per person, based on riders sharing tents and yurts, and twin rooms at hotels.
+- Rates are per person, based on riders sharing tents and yurts, and rooms at hotels.

 - Internal flights between Ulaanbaatar and Uliastai are included in the price.
 Please note that this flight has a luggage limit of 15kg in the hold plus 5kg of hand luggage so please bear this in mind when packing.